syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 {% endtabs %}

-N> Refer to the following sample link that demonstrates the Custom language configuration in EditControl.
+N> Refer to the following sample link that demonstrates the Custom language configuration in the EditControl:
 C:\Users\&lt;User&gt;\AppData\Syncfusion\EssentialStudio\Version Number\\Windows\Edit.Windows\Samples\Syntax Highlighting\Custom Config

 ## Configure custom language using code

-EditControl also offers extensive support to create configuration settings programmatically.
-This provides greater flexibility so that users can dynamically modify configuration settings of the currently loaded configuration as per their requirements.
-The following procedure will walk you through the entire process of creating configuration settings programmatically.
+The EditControl also offers extensive support to create configuration settings programmatically.
+This provides greater flexibility so that users can dynamically modify configuration settings of the currently loaded configuration.
+The following procedure will walks through the entire process of creating configuration settings programmatically.

 ### Add new configuration language to EditControl